AndrejWeb/w3schools-database/README.md

 and inserts the respective data.

-You can change the database name if you want by modifying these 2 lines of code
+You can change the database name if you want by modifying these 2 lines of code in your ide

     CREATE DATABASE IF NOT EXISTS `w3schools`
     USE `w3schools`;